 Short course.
 Big impact.

 900 working adults, parents and young people completed a 7-item validated questionnaire (GAD-7) routinely used across Primary Care and Mental Health settings to measure symptoms of excessive, exaggerated anxiety and worry.
-All participants were unaware of the significance of the questionnaire and were accessing our programme in the workplace or school.

 We'd be delighted to answer any other questions or comments you may have.
 We are passionate about our work and believe in sharing and building on our results.
 Please contact us.
 We'd love to talk and see where we can take this together.